SeduceProject/piseduce_doc/_posts/administration/2021-07-20-manager-installation.md

 To start the detection process, tick the squares associated to the ports connected to the Raspberrys, select the *Detect Nodes* operation and click on the *Execute* button.
-A text area will open to show the log of the operation.
+A text area will open to show the log of the operation. **Do not refresh the page or execute another reconfiguration during the *Detect Nodes* process**.
 At the end of the operation, the Raspberry names should be shown in the switch table close to the port numbers.
 The Raspberry names are composed of the name of the agent followed by the last digit of the IP address.